Gainful Employment Information

 D/E rate data is available for the 2015 debt measure year.
 Information on the Debt to Earnings data spreadsheet includes institution information, program information, D/E Annual Earnings Rates and D/E Discretionary Income Rates (including transitional rates for relevant programs) with the numbers used to calculate those rates, earnings data, and program appeal status.

-On April 25, 2018, program appeal status information was updated to reflect decisions made to date; some appeals remain subject to review and, consequently, no decisions have been made.
-Appeals classified as “abandoned” represent those instances in which a school submitted a notice of intent to appeal but did not subsequently submit required information by the deadline.
-Appeals classified as “approved” are instances in which the schools met the requirements for the U.S. Department of Education to grant the program appeals.
-As of April 25, 2018, no appeals that have been reviewed have been denied.
-On the spreadsheet, a single asterisk (*) indicates that the information presented in the field has changed from what was presented prior to the April 25, 2018, update.
+On June 26, 2019, information about institutions’ appeals of GE program debt-to-earnings (DTE) rates originally posted on April 25, 2018, was updated to reflect the results of ongoing reviews, corrections, and decisions made to date.
+The update includes the indication of an appeal of DTE rates for some additional programs, the removal of the “abandon” status of the appeals for some programs, and the addition of the “abandon” status for other programs.
+Appeals classified as “abandon” represent those instances in which an institution submitted a notice of intent to appeal but did not subsequently submit required information by the deadline.
+These updates are the result of the discovery, review, and reconciliation of records since the April 25, 2018 release.
+Further, additional appeal decisions have been made and are reflected in the update.
+Appeals classified as “approve” are instances in which the institutions met the requirements for the U.S. Department of Education to grant the program appeals.
+Appeals classified as “deny” did not meet one or more of the requirements.
+Some institutions submitted DTE rates appeals for programs with passing rates; these appeals were not reviewed and an “N/A” appears under the column heading labeled "Official Appeal Decision."
+Some appeals remain subject to review and, consequently, no decisions have yet been made.
+On the spreadsheet, a single asterisk (*) indicates that the information presented in the field has changed from what was previously presented.
 A double asterisk (**) indicates that the program rates were recalculated after the final rates were issued to correct for errors in the data reported to the NSLDS® database.

 As described above, the SSA calculates and returns to the U.S. Department of Education (the Department) the mean and median annual earnings of a cohort of students who completed the GE program during a specified cohort period.
 At least 10 completers from a program must be matched for SSA to return mean and median earnings information for disclosure purposes, while there must be at least 30 students in the cohort sent to SSA for the Department to calculate D/E rates.
 In calculating a GE program's D/E rates, the Department uses the higher of the SSA-reported mean or median earnings.
 SSA does not provide the Department individual earnings data or the identity of any students.